 Postdoctoral Training Opportunity - Translational Brain Tumor Research

-The postdoctoral trainee will be expected to conduct independent bench research; analyze, interpret and present data; prepare manuscripts and build a publication record including submissions to leading cancer biology journals; supervise rotating undergraduate, graduate, and medical students; apply for internal and/or extramural funding; and attend national meetings that will help to build an international reputation.
+The postdoctoral trainee will be expected to build a publication record, including submissions to leading cancer biology journals; supervise rotating undergraduate, graduate, and medical students; apply for internal and/or extramural funding; and attend national meetings that will help to build an international reputation.

-- Experience working with small animal models of brain tumors and in vivo drug delivery
+- Experience working with small animal models and mammalian cell culture

-- Ability to independently design and conduct experiments, maintain accurate laboratory notebooks, and collaborate effectively within a team environment
+- Ability to design and conduct experiments, maintain accurate GLP style recordkeeping, and collaborate effectively within a team environment

 - Strong verbal and written communication skills